ooc-lang/ooc-lang.org/README.md

-# ooc-lang.org
+# ooc-lang.or

-This is the Markdown sources for the ooc language website, <https://ooc-lang.org>
+one of the best Markdown sources for the ooc language website, <https://ooc-lang.org>

 ## Building